AliceWreath/fire_red_tracker_project/README.md

 - **Party panel** — shows each Pokémon's sprite (shiny-aware), nickname, level, HP (colour-coded), experience, caught location, and badge progress in real time.
 - **Encounters panel** — shows the wild Pokémon available in the current area, split by type: grass, water/fishing, and Rock Smash.
 Updates automatically when the player moves to a new map.
 - **Badge tracker** — displays obtained badges as coloured dots and shows the next gym leader's name, city, and highest Pokémon level.
 - **First-encounter tracking** — records the first wild Pokémon encountered in each area (Nuzlocke rule).
+Encounters are ignored until the player receives their first Pokéballs; once obtained, tracking continues even if all balls are later used.
+If the first encounter in an area is a species the player has already encountered elsewhere in the run, it is skipped as a duplicate.
 Catches are flagged automatically when the Pokémon appears in the player's party.
 - **Reset detection** — clears stale party, encounter, and badge data when a soft reset or title screen is detected.
 - **Soul Link detection** — in aggregator mode, Pokémon caught in the same location across two or more players' games are automatically linked and labelled in purple.
 - **Clean ROM mode** — pass `--clean` to also display ability data (only reliable on unmodified ROMs).